Geopacifica disputes Encinitas’ contract award

 Batiste lashed out at the City Council at the June 20 meeting, urging them to veto staff’s recommendation.

-She contended that not only was Geopacifica the lowest bidder, a cursory review of Infrastructure Engineering Corporation’s website did not reveal the same level of experience with private development inspections as Geopacifica.
+She contended that not only was Geopacifica the lowest bidder, a cursory review of IEC’s website did not reveal the same level of experience with private development inspections as Geopacifica.

 “Geopacifica contends that we have met the qualifications for the award of the bid, and moreover we are the lowest bidder,” Batiste said.
 “We believe that if you take action tonight to award this contract to other than the lowest bidder, you do not fulfill your fiduciary duty that you have sworn under oath to undertake on behalf of this community.